 Then, one night, Margo Roth Spiegelman (the beautiful, mysterious girl Q loves) shows up at his window and takes him on the all-night, prank filled adventure of his dreams.

 We live in a culture that idealizes women.
-We place them up on pedestals, see only the pieces of them that we choose, and in the process.
-Women are seen as perfect, pristine creatures that must be served, protected, and loved.
+We place them up on pedestals and only see the pieces of them that we choose.
+Women are viewed as perfect, pristine creatures that must be served, protected, and loved.
 In the process, their humanity slips away.
 Idealized women are scattered throughout literature, starting with the Troubadours in medieval France.
 It was true in the Victorian Age when Coventry Patmore wrote his famous poem about “Angels in the House“.
 It happens in Tennyson’s Guinevere in Idyls of the King–a poem in which the failure of Camelot’s queen to live on a pedestal brings about the destruction of a nation.
-The idealized women shows up in the form of Daisy Buchanan in F. Scott Fitzgerald’s The Great Gatsby.
+The idealized women shows up in the form of Daisy Buchanan (a personification of the American Dream) in F. Scott Fitzgerald’s The Great Gatsby.
 There are hundreds of examples out there.
 Literature and film are great shapers of how people think and the presence of supposedly perfect women only leads to the expectation that such women actually exist.
 (Newsflash: They don’t.)

 It’s not surprising, then, that our fictional friend Margo finds herself on a pedestal.
 In fact, this is one of the first things we ever learn about her.
 In the novel’s prologue, Q informs us that: